Barry England: Conduct Unbecoming

-This play too was translated into a film, Conduct Unbecoming, with Stacy Keach, Richard Attenborough and Trevor Howard in starring roles.
+This play too was translated into a film, Conduct Unbecoming, with Michael York, Stacy Keach, Richard Attenborough and Trevor Howard in starring roles.
 England's second novel, No Man's Land, was published by Jonathan Cape in 1997.

 Personal life

 He married actress Diane Clare (1938–2013) in 1967, with whom he had two children; Kate and Christopher.
 They remained married until his death in 2009.